Due to the COVID-19 pandemic, the 2021 Atlanta Regional Brain Bee will be modified from its in-person structure to be held as a virtual event.

 Where: All 2021 events will be held virtually online.
 Technical support will be made available to any participants in need of internet and/or computer (with live video camera) access if requests are made in advance.

 Eligibility: Georgia students ages 13 to 19 years of age are welcome to participate.
-Students from neighboring states that do not hold their own Brain Bees may compete as well.
+Students from neighboring states that do not hold their own Brain Bees may compete as well with advance approval.
 Participants may only compete in one regional Brain Bee competition per year.
 Participants are only allowed to compete in the National Brain Bee and International Brain Bee once in their lifetime.

 The top three finishers will receive monetary prizes.

 The last remaining student will be named the Atlanta Regional Brain Bee Champion and will be eligible to compete in the National Brain Bee.
-The 2020 USA Brain Bee Championship will be held at the Northeast Ohio Medical School on March 27, 28 and 29, 2020.
-The Coordinator is Dr. Dana Peterson.
+The 2021 USA Brain Bee Championship will be held virtually April 9-11, 2021.